Cox's Corner Profiles

 Fleischer also reported in 1958, that Johnson’s “mastery of ring science, his ability to block, counter, and feint, are still unexcelled.”

 Jack Johnson is widely regarded as the greatest defensive heavyweight of all time.
-In recent years some revisionists have tried to downplay Johnson’s defensive capabilities, which is an injustice to both the man and those who saw him fight.
+In recent years his defensive prowess has come into question.
 The key to understanding the defensive mastery of men like Johnson, Joe Gans, and George Dixon comes in their ability to block an opponent's leads.
 That is where the old masters like Johnson truly shined.
 You have to jab to get inside and to set up your punches and they could block and pick off an opponent's jabs and counter.
 Trainer Eddie Futch said, that Ken Norton gave Ali 3 very tough fights because he knew how to block a jab with an open glove and counter-jab.

 An interesting comparison can be made by looking at two different boxing training manuals one published in 2000 and the other published in 1943 (Naval Aviation Training Manual 1st edition).
 The old National Police Gazette’s often had famous boxers demonstrate their techniques.
 Some of these types of techniques can be seen in the Naval Aviator boxing manual but are absent from the modern instruction book.
 The modern manual is not at all bad showing parries, covering, and ducking, slipping, as well as shoulder and forearm blocks.
 The older book however also explains stopping (or pinning/trapping), cuffing, weaving, shifting (quick shift, drop shift, rear shift), folding, and open glove blocking –catching the opponent’s leads in the butt of the glove.
 The older masters had a greater variety of defensive techniques at their disposal than what is being taught in most gyms today.

 It is noteworthy that although Johnson fought often and with only 5 ounce gloves, his defensive skills kept his face largely unmarked.
-This demonstrates his effectiveness as a defensive fighter.
+This demonstrates his effectiveness as a defensive fighter against the competition he faced.

 John Durant wrote in The Heavyweight Champions of Johnson, “He was a genius in the ring.
 He was a flawless boxer with an almost perfect defense, and he could hit hard with either hand.
 A superb counter puncher, he was never off balance, always in position to hit, and he was a master of the art of feinting."